For RefsFor OrganizationsEvaluatorContactFAQAboutDemoPrivacy

 Can You Handle The Truth?
-Why Referee Feedback is Broken
+Why Referee Feedback Is Broken

-Referees are constantly told to “get better.”
+Referees are constantly told to "get better."
+But very few are actually shown how.

-The Illusion of Feedback:
+The Illusion of Feedback

-What they don’t receive is usable, actionable feedback.
+Officials receive plenty of opinions — from parents, coaches, spectators, and social media.
+What they don't receive is usable, actionable feedback.

 "If you took the feedback from parents, coaches, and players, you'd think you were the worst human ever."